dwyl/learn-elixir/code-reuse-hexpm.md

 # How?

-This is a step-by-step example of creating a resuable Elixir package from scratch.
+This is a step-by-step example of creating a reusable Elixir package from scratch.

 ## 1. Write _Useable_ Code